bsc-dd/hecuba/README.md

 ```bash
 pip install hecuba
 ```

 This will install in the default installation directories, typically the system, but you can use the '--user' flag or use a virtual environment to change the target directory.

+This installation only supports X86_64 architectures and has used GCC to generate the libraries.

 ## Manual installation